Canon RF 50mm F1.4 L VCM Lens Review

 Back to Top

-Matching the Canon RF 35mm F1.4 L VCM Lens's image quality seems logical and a good expectation for this lens.
+Matching the recently prior released and similarly constructed Canon RF 35mm F1.4 L VCM Lens's image quality seemed logical and a good expectation for this lens.

 The MTF chart provides an even clearer expectation.